Hot-G/PingPong/README.md

 # PingPong
  This is a simple offline multiplayer ping-pong game.
+Very simple to play.